Mitomycin C: History

-It was approved based on the results of the OLYMPUS (NCT02793128) multicenter trial involving 71 subjects with low-grade UTUC.
+It was approved based on the results of the OLYMPUS (NCT02793128) multicenter trial involving 71 subjects with low-grade upper urinary tract urothelial cancer (UTUC).
 These subjects had never undergone treatment (treatment-naïve) or had recurrent low-grade non-invasive UTUC with at least one measurable papillary tumor (a tumor shaped like a small mushroom with its stem attached to the inner lining of an organ) located above the ureteropelvic junction.
 Subjects received mitomycin gel once a week (mitomycin gel 4 mg per mL instillations via ureteral catheter or nephrostomy tube) for six weeks and, if assessed as a complete response (complete disappearance of the papillary tumor), monthly for up to eleven additional months.
 Efficacy of mitomycin gel was evaluated using urine cytology (a test to look for abnormal cells in a subjects's urine), ureteroscopy (an examination of the upper urinary tract) and biopsy (if warranted) three months following the initiation of therapy.

 The primary endpoint was complete response at three months following initiation of therapy.
 A complete response was found in 41 of the 71 subjects (58%) following six treatments of mitomycin gel administered weekly.
 Durability of the effect of mitomycin gel in subjects with a complete response was also evaluated using urine cytology, ureteroscopy and biopsy (if warranted) every three months for a year following the initiation of therapy.
 Nineteen subjects (46%) who achieved a complete response continued to have a complete response at the twelve-month mark.

 The US Food and Drug Administration (FDA) granted the application for mitomycin gel priority review along with breakthrough therapy, fast track, and orphan drug designations.
 The FDA granted approval of Jelmyto to UroGen Pharma, Inc.

+The efficacy of mitomycin C for the treatment of recurrent low-grade intermediate-risk non-muscle invasive bladder cancer was evaluated in ENVISION (NCT05243550), a single-arm, multi-center trial in 240 adults with low-grade non-muscle invasive bladder cancer that recurred after prior transurethral resection of bladder tumor and met 1-2 of the following criteria: multiple tumors, a solitary tumor >3 cm, and/or recurrence within one year.
+Participants received 75 mg mitomycin intravesical solution instilled once a week for six consecutive weeks.
+Assessment of tumor status was performed every three months by cystoscopy, for-cause biopsy, and urine cytology.